Software Reviews

 In 2026, over 65% of event registrations happen on mobile devices.
 Platforms that treat mobile as an afterthought lose registrants:

-- Progressive web app (PWA) experiences — Registration pages that feel like native apps, with offline capability and push notifications
+• Progressive web app (PWA) experiences — registration pages that feel like native apps, with offline capability

-- SMS-based registration links — Text a link, tap to register.
-No email required.
+• SMS-based registration links — text a link, tap to register

 Hybrid and Flexible Attendance

-Post-pandemic, registration platforms handle both in-person and virtual attendees in a single workflow:
+Registration platforms in 2026 handle both in-person and virtual attendees in a single workflow:

-- Dynamic capacity management as registrants switch between modes
+• Dynamic capacity management as registrants switch between attendance modes

-Follow these steps to set up effective event registration that maximizes conversions and collects the data you need:
+Follow these steps to set up effective event registration software that maximises conversions and collects the data you need:

 Before touching any software, answer these questions: